github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 ## Discover the organizations that your app can access for a user

 Applications can perform all sorts of organization-related tasks for a user.
-To perform these tasks, the app needs an [OAuth authorization](/v3/oauth/#scopes) with sufficient permission (e.g., you can [list teams](/v3/orgs/teams/#list-teams) with `read:org` scope, you can [publicize the user’s organization membership](/v3/orgs/members/#publicize-a-users-membership) with `user` scope, etc.).
+To perform these tasks, the app needs an [OAuth authorization][scopes] with sufficient permission (e.g., you can [list teams][list-teams] with `read:org` scope, you can [publicize the user’s organization membership][publicize-membership] with `user` scope, etc.).
 Once a user has granted one or more of these scopes to your app, you're ready to fetch the user’s organizations.

 Just as we did when discovering repositories above, we'll start by requiring [GitHub's Octokit.rb][octokit.rb] Ruby library.
 Then, we'll pass in our application's [OAuth token for a given user][make-authenticated-request-for-user]: